This is a documentation for Board Game Arena: play board games online !

 If your Javascript sends a list of integers separated by ";" (example: "1;2;3;4") as an argument, you can transform them into a PHP array with the following:

-public function playCards()
+public function actPlayCards()

 {

-$card_ids_raw = self::getArg( "card_ids", AT_numberlist, true );
+$card_ids_raw = $this->getArg( "card_ids", AT_numberlist, true );

 // Removing last ';' if exists